What it costs an idea to cross a border

 What I learned from journalism

-Working for the UN on media, journalism taught me something different but related: that the story a person thinks they are telling and the story that is actually being received are almost never the same thing.
+Alongside the UN, journalism.
+And journalism taught me something different but related: that the story a person thinks they are telling and the story that is actually being received are almost never the same thing.

 What is this idea actually?
 Not what does its author intend, but what does it become in the world?